 The San (Bushmen) people of the Central Kalahari and Makgadikgadi are one of the last great nomadic peoples of the world.
 Their hunting and tracking skills, to provide meat for their families in this harsh dry climate, are legendary.

 Some of the Botswana camps allow guests to sensitively interact with local Bushmen communities who live nearby.
-Some Bushmen are employed as rangers and trackers so that you can learn some of their ancient skills of interpreting the land, the wildlife and the climate.
+Some Bushmen are employed as rangers and trackers.
+So you can learn some of their ancient skills of interpreting the land, the wildlife and the climate.